One-dimensional ferronematics in a channel: order reconstruction, bifurcations and multistability: Numerical results

-We next investigate the loss of stability of the OR solution branch for a larger value of $c$, i.e., we numerically compute a bifurcation diagram in \cref{fig:bif-c5}, for the solutions of \cref{eq:Q11}-\cref{eq:M2}, by continuing $l\in [3,5]$ with a step size of $0.015$, and fixed $c=5$.
-One stable OR solution is shown in \cref{fig:bif-c5} and it loses stability at the pitchfork bifurcation point $l\approx 4.46$, leading to two new stable branches (see illustrations in \cref{fig:l443} for $l=4.43$).
-We observe that they only differ in the signs of $Q_{12}$ and $M_2$ and in fact are energy minimisers for $l\le 4.34$.
-Thus, the qualitative features of the bifurcation diagram are unchanged by increasing $c$ but the OR solution branch loses stability for $l < l^*(c)$, where $l^*(c) $ is an increasing function of $c$.
+We next consider the case of $c=5$, by numerically computing a bifurcation diagram in \cref{fig:bif-c5}, for the solutions of \cref{eq:Q11}-\cref{eq:M2}, by continuing $l\in [3,5]$ with a step size of $0.015$.
+The globally stable OR solution is shown in \cref{fig:bif-c5} and it loses stability at the pitchfork bifurcation point $l\approx 4.44$, leading to two new stable branches (see illustrations in \cref{fig:l443} for $l=4.43$).
+The new stable solutions only differ in the signs of $Q_{12}$ and $M_2$ and are in fact, energy minimisers for $l\le 4.34$.
+Thus, the qualitative features of the bifurcation diagram are unchanged by increasing $c$, but the OR solution branch loses stability for $l < l^*(c)$, where $l^*(c) $ is an increasing function of $c$.
 Hence, as $c$ increases, OR solutions are increasingly difficult to find owing to their shrinking window of stability.

-\begin{remark} One may wonder about the appearance of the two folds in the bifurcation diagram depicted in \cref{fig:bif-c5}.
-They do not represent the same solution at the intersection points.
-Instead, they are just overlapping points in this plot of $\int_\Omega Q_{12}$ against $l$.
-Choosing a different functional may yield a bifurcation diagram without these intersection points. \end{remark}
+\begin{remark} We comment on the two folds in the bifurcation diagram \cref{fig:bif-c5}.
+They do not represent the same solution branch at the intersection points.
+Instead, they are just overlapping points in this plot of $\int_\Omega Q_{12}$ versus $l$.
+A different functional may yield a bifurcation diagram without these intersection points. \end{remark}